fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

     ```

-    Notice customer1 and customer2 share the same ID number.
+    Notice that customer1 and customer2 share the same ID number.
 The public fields are initialized with default values.
 Although the constructors update the fields with the values passed as parameters, there are clearly some issues to address.

 ## Update the BankCustomer class using static members to ensure unique customer IDs